 Fiji for the future #AWESOMEFIJI

 Dramatic coral reefs have made the Yasawa Islands their home for thousands of years.
 These unique environments play host to a vast collection of fascinating and striking marine creatures.
-Snorkelling or diving to explore this world is often the highlight of any Yasawa Island holiday.
+Snorkelling or diving to explore this world is often the highlight of any holiday in the Yasawa Islands.

 We recognise that the reefs are a treasured resource and we want to make sure they're preserved for future generations to enjoy.